MA in International Relations (1 year)

 • Introductory Sessions to International Relations

-• Research Design: Tools and Techniques, Erin Jenne/Andrew X. Li, 2 credits
+• Research Design: Tools and Techniques, 2 credits, Erin Jenne, Krisztina Szabo

-• Academic Writing for International Relations for one-year MA students (part I) by the Center for Academic Writing
+• Academic Writing for International Relations for one-year MA students, 2 credits, by the Center for Academic Writing

 Global Order and Politics (GOP)